 - 1. Juvenile applicants must have a parent/guardian fill out a library card application and cosign giving their consent before a card can be issued.
-When a minor (ages 4-17) has a library card, he or she will be able to access the library's filtered Youth Public Computers. - 2.
+At the same time inquire whether or not the patron wishes computer access for their minor of 12 years or older. - 2.
 Verify patron's identification.
 (Valid driver license with current address, state ID card, rental agreement, mortgage papers, or property tax bill). - 3.
 Check database to make sure patron doesn't already have a card.
 Only one active card per patron allowed.
 Apply barcode to blank borrower's card and corresponding numerical label to the application form. - 4.
 Give the card to the patron instructing them to be sure to sign the back. - 5.
 After marking appropriate "For Staff Only" boxes, retain the form for review. - 6.
 Only one active card is available to any single patron so each person's name must be checked in the computer database.
 If a patron has a card from another TLN library and moves to Trenton issue the new card on the old patron record and modify it. - 7.
 The first card is free.
 There is a \$2 charge to replace lost or stolen cards within the three year period the card is valid.
 There is no charge for a card that is renewed or to replace an expired card.